 That’s a great question — if we want to protect ourselves from burglaries, we need to first decode how they occur.
 According to the , around 70% of all home burglars break in through the doors and around 30% of them break in through windows.
 So, there you have it!
 Doors and windows — that’s how burglars typically break in!

-So, it stands to reason that most home security endeavours should focus on these points of entry.
+So, it stands to reason that most home security endeavors should focus on these points of entry.
 Most people have a fairly intuitive idea of how to protect themselves against these home invasions — place deadlocks on doors and keep all doors and windows firmly shut when you sleep or leave the house.

 But that’s not enough to deter criminals, is it?
 Burglars don’t just walk away if a door is locked.
 No, they break down the doors and [smash the] windows.
 Some even try to reach for windows on the second floor of the house.

 That’s why homeowners should keep all their windows firmly locked.
 And if they have ladders, they should be hidden away in garden sheds so burglars can’t use them to climb up.
-Homeowners should also keep their gardens well-lit to minimise spots where burglars can take cover.
-And you may also consider installing gravelled paths and spiky bushes so the burglars can’t help but make some noise when they try to break in.
+Homeowners should also keep their gardens well-lit to minimize spots where burglars can take cover.
+And you may also consider installing graveled paths and spiky bushes so the burglars can’t help but make some noise when they try to break in.

 All of these intuitive physical considerations can protect you from potential burglaries.

 Q3.
 In recent years, smart home technology has made massive headways in the security sector.
 How can smart home technology contribute to residential security?